sid226/PDS/docs/Installation.md

         <server_host> - IP/fully qualified domain name of server where PDS application will be deployed

         <server_port> - PDS port on which application will be accessible to end users

+In case any of the parameters are updated, the server neds to be restarted:

+* SLES (12 SP1, 12 SP2) and Ubuntu (16.04, 16.10, 17.04):

+    #### Start/Restart Apache service

+        sudo apachectl restart

+* SLES (11 SP4, 12):

+    #### Start the Flask server as below

+        sudo service pds start